Memba/www.memba.com/en/posts/2014/microsoft.md

 edit_url: https://github.com/Memba/www.memba.com/blob/master/en/posts/2014/microsoft.md
 site_url: http://www.memba.com/en/posts/2015/12/microsoft
 ---
-## Why we ditched Microsoft development and runtime environments

 Memba has long been a Microsoft shop and we used to be a Microsoft ISV and Microsoft partner.
 Our development team has had experience with Visual Basic, Visual C++, Visual J++ and Visual Studio .NET including C#.
 This is long gone for teh following reasons.